AndresRamirez9912/Elixir-Training-Route/Second Module/notes.md

 					 end
 ```

-Notice that this function has 2 input parameters: x, y and one output.
-In anonymous functions all the clauses should have the same number of input parameters, here are an example how to DO NOT create a anonymous function
+Notice that this function has 2 input parameters: x, y, and one output.
+In anonymous functions all the clauses should have the same number of input parameters, here are an example of how to DO NOT create an anonymous function

 ```elixir
 function = fn